 “Wasn’t really sleeping,” she admitted.
 “What’s Mad Irish doing out… and Lady Samurai?
 These are your favorites.
 Papa told you not to take anything out of your bag.”

 He nodded.
 “I just wanted to play for a bit.”

 She sighed heavily.
 “But when we gotta go, we gotta go, Markus.
 No time to go looking for lost toys.
 And you don’t want to leave them behind, right?”

 The front door opened, and their father called for them to leave.

 Mama levered herself off the floor.
-“Hurry up, get these guys packed.
-I’ll buy you some time.
+“Hurry up—get these guys packed.
 Come on, Tobias, grab your bag and let your brother have a minute.”

-Tobias tugged his small pack over one bony shoulder as Mama took his hand.
-She took it from him.
+Tobias tugged his small pack over one bony shoulder as Mama clasped his hand.
+She took the bag from him.
 “Good gracious, Tobias Henry Vogel.
 How many bricks are you bringing?”

 Tobias grinned up at her, his round baby face shining.
 “No bricks, Mama.
 Books!”

-She beamed back at him, adjusting his glasses, and steered him toward the door.
-“Books, of course, books.”
+“Of course!”
+She beamed back at him, adjusted his glasses, and steered him toward the door.
 She cast a look at Mark over her shoulder, and her smile faded a little.
-“Don’t take too long, ok?”
+“Don’t take too long, okay?”